 Probably the two largest projects were the construction of a new airport that remains in use today and the Olympia Terminal in South Harbor where my overnight ferry docked and departed.

 In order to accommodate the anticipated crowds, the city paved scores of kilometers of roads and installed its first traffic signal at the intersection of Aleksanterinkatu and Mikonkatu.
-Today, Mikonkatu is a pedestrian street as you might be able to see on the screen capture from Google Maps.
+Today, Mikonkatu is a pedestrian street as you might be able to see on the screen capture below from Google Maps.

 Anticipating more visitors than actually appeared, private interests built several new hotels while the organizers erected ten villages within a few kilometers of the main stadium.
 One, a 6,000 bed facility in Lauttasaari – an island about three kilometers southwest of the Olympic Stadium – never had an occupancy rate above only eight percent of its capacity.

-The first Cold War Olympics
+The first Cold War Olympics.

-When the Soviet Union joined the IOC in 1951 with the intent of participating in the 1952 Helsinki Olympics, it set off silent alarms throughout U.S. politics and athletics.
-For a time, the U.S. considered withdrawing from the Games.
+When the Soviet Union joined the IOC in 1951 with the intent of participating in the 1952 Helsinki Olympics, it set off silent alarms throughout U S politics and athletics.
+For a time, the U S considered withdrawing from the Games.
 The Soviets had invaded Finland in 1939 in the Winter War and had successfully beaten Finland’s attempt in the Continuation War to reclaim the territory it had previously lost.
-U.S. participation wasn’t assured until the Embassy in Finland provided a positive assessment of the situation and political stability.
+U S participation wasn’t assured until the Embassy in Finland provided a positive assessment of the situation and political stability.
 Then additional wheels started turning.

-Leading up to the 1948 games, the U.S. Olympic Association stressed the importance of sportsmanship to American athletes in a way that could be summarized as “don’t humiliate our friends and allies.”
+Leading up to the 1948 games, the U S Olympic Association stressed the importance of sportsmanship to American athletes in a way that could be summarized as “don’t humiliate our friends and allies.”
 With the Soviets now in the competition, President Harry Truman wrote to incoming USOC President Avery Brundage about the importance of a strong American performance, “Certain countries which have not participated for many years will be represented.
 Others will take part for the first time. . . .
 The eyes of the world will be upon us.”

 Truman’s 1951 letter proved prescient.
 In the build up to the Games, Sovetsky Sport, a Moscow based athletics newspaper wrote, “Every record won by our sportsmen, every victory in international contests, graphically demonstrates to the whole world the advantages and strength of the Soviet system.”

-felt the pressure, “There were many more pressures on American athletes because of the Russians than in 1948.
+At least one Olympian, Bob Mathias, felt the pressure, “There were many more pressures on American athletes because of the Russians than in 1948.
 They were in a sense the real enemy.
 You just loved to beat ’em.
 You just had to beat ’em.
 It wasn’t like beating some friendly country like Australia.”
 (Mathias won the Olympic decathlon in London in 1948 at age 17.
 He became the first to repeat as champion in Helsinki four years later.)

 The situation wasn’t entirely clear cut on the Soviet side either.
 Initially, the Soviets planned to fly its athletes from Leningrad to Helsinki every day.
 When the Finns rejected that idea the new Soviet plan was to house them at the Porkkala Naval Base some 45 kilometers southwest of the city.
 (Porkkala Naval Base was leased to the USSR according to the 1944 Moscow Armistice that ended the Continuation War.
 The USSR returned it to Finland in 1956.
-Although the 1903 for Guantanamo Bay between the United States has Cuba has no technical expiration date, the U.S. has yet to mirror the Soviet gesture.)
+Although the 1903 lease for Guantanamo Bay between the United States has Cuba has no technical expiration date, the U S has yet to mirror the Soviet gesture.)
 The Finns rejected this plan, too insisting that all athletes live in the Olympic Village.

 In an effort to accommodate the Soviet insistence on isolating their athletes the Finns offered a compromise.
-The built a separate village to house not just athletes from the USSR but the entire Eastern Bloc (East Germany, Poland, Czechoslovakia, Hungary, Romania, Bulgaria, and Albania).
+They built a separate village to house not just athletes from the USSR but the entire Eastern Bloc (East Germany, Poland, Czechoslovakia, Hungary, Romania, Bulgaria, and Albania).

 The main athletes Village was in Käpylä and the Village for the Eastern Bloc was in Otaniemi.
 The small black circle on the route between them is the Olympic Stadium.